-*Note for TONYC troupe actors*: Due to a special opportunity, TONYC will be providing specialized, intensive training for actors in Forum Theatre troupes in 2018.
-More info will be available in March.
+*Note for TONYC troupe actors*: Due to a special opportunity, TONYC will be providing specialized, intensive training for our community actors in Forum Theatre troupes in 2018.
+Please register at https://www.tonyc.nyc/june12reboot

-Training fees paid to TONYC are non-refundable after April 18th and may not be credited to a future training.
-Exceptions will only be considered at TONYC's discretion.
+- Payment information: A $50 deposit is required to reserve your spot.
+The balance of your workshop fee is due by August 2nd.
+Training fees paid to TONYC are non-refundable after July 26th and may not be credited to a future training.
+Exceptions will be considered at TONYC's discretion.

 For any questions about this training, please contact Sulu LeoNimm at email@example.com.
 To receive updates about future trainings, sign up for our mailing list at: http://www.tonyc.nyc/newsletter